temujin9/mezovy/pcs/tabletop/ludwig floptr.md

     Animal Calls     10 =         +2 (calls) +2 (prepared)
   Swim                6 = 0 +0 +6
   Use Magic Device    7 = 0 +1 +6
-Extracts: 2x day
-  Long Arm - +5ft reach, 1 min
-  Enlarge Person - become Large, +2 Str, -2 Dex, -1 AC, +5ft reach, 10ft space, weapon die increase, 1 min
-Formula
+Extracts: 2x day, both unprepared; 1 min prep for any formula, or to refill Preserving Flasks after use Formula
   Blend - +4 to Stealth and can Stealth w/o concealment, only while at 1/2 speed, 10 min, broken by attack Blurred Movement - blur while moving, or all turn if move 2x normal speed, 1 min